Find a Part Now

 In the U.S., the 2017 CX-5 was offered with front-wheel or all-wheel drive in Sport, Touring and Grand Touring trims.
 The Sport and Touring models came with 17-inch wheels, while the GT had 19-inch wheels.
 The 2.5-litre Skyactiv-G 16-valve DOHC 4-cylinder engine with VVT was the only choice offered for the 2017 model year.

 Mazda announced the availability of a diesel engine for 2017; however, that engine did not arrive in the US until the 2019 model year.
-However, the diesel engine was only sold for the 2019 model year and was only offered on the top-of-the-line Signature trim level.
+The diesel engine was only sold for the 2019 model year and was only offered on the Signature trim level.
 Mazda cited low consumer demand as well as emissions certification issues.

-For the 2018 model year, Mazda added standard cylinder deactivation and made the i-ACTIVSENSE Package available on the Sport trim.
+In 2017, for the 2018 model year, Mazda added standard cylinder deactivation and made the i-Activsense Package available on the Sport trim.

-For 2023, Mazda has introduced a new color Rhodium White.
+In 2022 for the 2023 model year, Mazda has introduced a new colour Rhodium White.

 Japan

-In November 2021, the facelifted CX-5 was released in Japan, the facelift saw the (25T) engine discontinued and a few other changes to variants.
+The facelifted CX-5 was released in Japan in November 2021.
+The facelift model saw the (25T) engine discontinued and a number of changes to variants.

 Oceania